Grade 2: Mid to strenous

 The final snowshoe of the trip and we’ve saved the best to last.
 We’ll snowshoe up the French side of the range to this wonderful summit for more great views.
 We then pass across to the Spanish side of the border for the descent – there are not many routes where you go up in one country and come down in another.

-Free morning in Sallent de Gállego before leaving mid-day to catch the evening train and flight from Zaragoza (depart 16:25, arrive Stansted 17:40).
+Free morning in Sallent de Gállego before leaving mid-day to catch the afternoon train or flight from Zaragoza (depart 15:50, arrive Stansted 16:55).

 Snowshoeing guided holiday